Michael Kwan

-Michael Kwan Ching-kit is a Hong Kong Cantopop singer previously with the Philips label (the brand Polygram was not adopted until later in Hong Kong), and later with EMI.
+Michael Kwan Ching-kit (關正傑, born 27 March 1949) is a Hong Kong Cantopop singer previously with the Philips label (the brand Polygram was not adopted until later in Hong Kong), and later with EMI.
 His back catalogue (1986–1988) continues to be published by Universal Music Group.
-He retired his music career in 1988 and now works as an architect in Seattle, United States, with his wife and son.
+He retired from his music career in 1988 to work as an architect in Seattle, United States, with his wife and son.